-Gay New Orleans
+Gay Travel New Orleans

 Mardi Gras, jazz and amazing food!
 New Orleans is a major tourist destination for so many reasons.
 Southern Decadence (the biggest LGBT circuit party in the south) takes place in “The Crescent City” every Labor Day Weekend but there’s a gay ol’ time to be had all year round.

-If you’re a fair weather traveler, NOLA is the city for you.
+If you’re a fair-weather traveler, NOLA is the city for you.
 The climate tends to be mild in the winter and spring, while the summer and fall months are more humid.

-Restaurants in New Orleans
+New Orleans Gay Scene